 Getting ready for your defense

 Students wanting to defend and complete must be enrolled in their capstone course (REM 697, 699, 899) for that term.
 Contact the REM GPA about necessary paperwork 3-4 weeks prior to a Master’s project defense, 5 weeks before an MRM thesis defense, and 8 weeks prior to a PhD defense.
 They will work with you and your Supervisor to complete and submit your documents.
 Any ethics approvals from the Office of Research Ethics and/or the Animal Care Office must be forwarded to the Graduate Program Assistant.
-Once the GPA has all the necessary information, they will circulate the correct forms for signature and submit to the Office of Graduate and Postdoctoral Studies (GPS).
+Once the GPA has all the necessary information, they will circulate the correct forms for signature and submit to the Graduate and Postdoctoral Studies (GPS).
 This step must happen by the correct deadline (6 weeks before a PhD, 4 weeks before an MRM thesis, 2 weeks before an MRM Project) or you risk having your request denied.
 Do not miss this deadline.

 Thesis and PhD students should already have their supervising committee on record.
 They will form the core of your examinging committee and then your supervisor will recommend internal and external examiners as required by the Graduate General Regulations (GGR).
 The GPA will assign a Chair from the members of REM faculty.
 MRM Course Work (Project) students will be working primarily with a senior supervisor and will require a second reader for their defense.
 They will also need to recruit a chair from their fellow students.

 When you are ready to schedule your defense, the GPA will complete the correct form, but you will need to provide the names, SFU ID and contact information for everyone participating in the exam (candidate, committee and chair) and a short bio or CV for any members of the examining committee who do not have an SFU ID number.
 Please contact the GPA for a checklist.